flapjack/flapjack.io/USING.md

 <a id="configuring_nagios">&nbsp;</a>
 ### Configuring Nagios

-You need a Nagios prior to version 3.3 as this breaks perfdata output for checks which don't generate performance data (stuff after a | in the check output).
+You need a Nagios prior to version 3.3 as, this breaks perfdata output for checks which don't generate performance data (stuff after a | in the check output).

+Because this output is omitted, `flapjack-nagios-receiver` is unable to parse event information from Nagios and send it to Flapjack.

+There are unconfirmed reports Nagios releases in the 3.4.x series have a fix for the perfdata, however we have not confirmed this.
+Nagios 4.x *may* also work, however this is also unconfirmed.

 We are developing and running against Nagios version 3.2.3 with success.

 `nagios.cfg` config file changes: